-Stiffly branching plants to 12 ft. tall, 1 ft. wide, covered in summer and fall with rounded, papery, cloverlike flower heads 341 in. wide.
+Stiffly branching plants to 12 feet tall, 1 feet wide, covered in summer and fall with rounded, papery, cloverlike flower heads 341 inches wide.
 These are easy to dry, retaining color and shape for winter arrangements.
-Narrow, oval leaves are 24 in. long.
+Narrow, oval leaves are 24 inches long.
 Drought tolerant and easy to grow; rarely bothered by pests, including deer.
 It's easy to harvest seeds from the faded flowers and save them for planting next year; start indoors or sow in place after soil has warmed in spring.

-G. 'Pink Zazzle'.
-Annual.
-Oversized bright pink flowers reach 3 in. wide on a plant 12-16 in. tall.
+- Oversized bright pink flowers reach 3 inches wide on a plant 12-16 inches tall.